Collection of information

 However, if clients do not provide us with the information requested, we may be unable to provide the services required and we may elect to terminate our agreement to provide financial services.

 Personal information is used for the purpose for which it was obtained and as an AFS licensee, this typically includes for:

 - Implementing investment or risk management recommendations on your behalf.

-When we disclose your personal information
+SFP may disclose your personal information to:

 - Our representatives.

 - The product issuers of products and services that you have elected to acquire, vary or dispose of using our assistance.

 - Your professional advisers as authorised by you.